 A View of Walton Bridge

-Canaletto made his name with his brightly painted views of famous Venetian sites and the surrounding countryside, commissioned by affluent British patrons as mementos of their visit to the city as part of the Grand Tour.
-However, with the outbreak of the War of the Austrian Succession in 1741 Canaletto's patrons began to decline as travel to Italy became increasingly hazardous, and in 1746, in order to regain access to his most lucrative market, the artist embarked upon a stay in England that was to last almost ten years.
+Giovanni Antonio Canal, known as Canaletto (1697-1768), made his name with brightly painted views of famous Venetian sites and the surrounding countryside, often commissioned by affluent British patrons as mementos of their visit to the city.
+Travel to Italy became increasingly hazardous following the outbreak of the War of the Austrian Succession in 1741.
+Therefore, in order to regain access to his most lucrative market, Canaletto embarked upon a stay in England from 1746 to 1756.

 The bridge at Walton, some twenty-five miles southwest of central London, was constructed four years before Canaletto painted this view, and was considered to be a remarkable feat of engineering.
 Known in Venice for his meticulous skills at depicting light and meteorological effects, Canaletto carefully captures the shifting English weather as rays of sunshine burst through dark clouds with the heavy threat of rain.